jorgebucaran/superfine/README.md

 ## Keys

 Keys help identify nodes every time we update the DOM.
 By setting the `key` property on a virtual node, you declare that the node should correspond to a particular DOM element.
-This allow us to re-order the element into its new position, if the position changed, rather than risk destroying it.
-Keys must be unique among sibling-nodes.
+This allows us to re-order the element into its new position, if the position changed, rather than risk destroying it.
+Keys must be unique among sibling nodes.

 ```jsx
 import { h } from "superfine"